MotionCharacter: Fine-Grained Motion Controllable Human Video Generation: Methodology

 \subsection{Motion Control Enhancement}

-Although text prompt embedding shows control capacity to some degree, it is still insufficient to capture fine-grained motion dynamics.
-To address this challenge, we propose a spatial-aware motion control module with motion intensity to enhance the controllability.
-Besides, a region-aware loss is employed to enhance spatial coherence and realism in dynamic regions such as the face.
+In subject-driven T2V models, achieving precise motion control remains a significant challenge.
+While previous works~\cite{he2024id} have successfully generated identity-specific videos, they often fail to capture fine-grained motion dynamics, resulting in limited responsiveness to subtle motion cues.
+To address this limitation, we propose a spatial-aware motion control module that explicitly incorporates motion intensity information to enhance controllability.
+Moreover, a region-aware loss is employed to enhance spatial coherence and realism in dynamic regions such as face.

-\textbf{Motion Control Module.} We regard the control capacity of the model as lying in two aspects: one is the faithfulness of the motion description, and the other is the magnitude of motion intensity.
+We regard the control capacity of the model as lying in two aspects: one is the faithfulness of the motion description, and the other is the magnitude of motion intensity.
 To achieve this goal, we introduce extra action phrase and motion intensity as the conditions in the proposed model.

-We first extract the action phrase $\mathcal{A}$ from the original text prompt $\mathcal{P}$, for example, ``talking" from ``a man is talking".
-We resort to MiniGPT~\cite{zhu2023minigpt} to implement this extraction process automatically.
-Then the action phrase is fed to CLIP text encoder~\cite{radford2021learning} to obtain the action embedding $E_M$ which captures the semantic intent of the motion.
+We first use LMM~\cite{zhu2023minigpt} to automatically generate overall descriptions and action phrases, enriching the dataset with motion-related information and serving as the primary text description $\mathcal{P}$ and action phrase $\mathcal{A}$, as defined in Eq.~\ref{eq:eq1}.
+Then the action phrase is fed to CLIP text encoder~\cite{radford2021learning} to obtain the action embedding $E_A$ which captures the semantic intent of the motion.

-Considering the magnitude of motion intensity is hard to define directly, we employ an optical flow estimator to extract the optical flow magnitude of the video as the motion intensity.
+\textbf{Motion Intensity Estimation.} The magnitude of motion intensity is challenging to define directly, especially considering the diversity of movements and their varying characteristics.
+To address this, we employ optical flow estimation to capture motion intensity.
+Optical flow captures pixel-wise motion between adjacent frames, offering a fine-grained measure of movement that directly reflects the motion of objects in the video.
 Specifically, given a video clip $\mathcal{V}^{in} = \{v^{in}_i\}_{i=1}^N$, where $N$ is the number of frames, we first extract the optical flow of each pixel between two adjacent frames by: